kinderp/docker101/README.md

   * [`LABEL`](https://docs.docker.com/engine/reference/builder/#label): as documentation you can add some metadata with **LABEL** instruction
   * [`RUN`](https://docs.docker.com/engine/reference/builder/#run): it runs commands during building phase and (really important) it adds a new layer inside the image.
   * [`EXPOSE`](https://docs.docker.com/engine/reference/builder/#expose): it's a doc instruction informing who's reading that container will expose a specif port but it **DOES NOT EXPOSE** anything.
 Ports have been exposed once you run a container with **docker run**
-  * [`CMD`](https://docs.docker.com/engine/reference/builder/#cmd): it provides a default command to run once spinning image up  as container.
-You should add only one **CMD** instruction in a Dockerfile and if more are present only the last one will be considered.
+  * [`CMD`](https://docs.docker.com/engine/reference/builder/#cmd): it provides a default command to be executed once spinning image up  as container.
+You should add only one **CMD** instruction in a Dockerfile and if more than one are present only the last one will be considered.

-So what above Dockerfile does is: running some commands to update ubuntu and intsall nc then informing us 8888 will be exposed at runtime and the defines netcat on port 8888 as default command for each contianer based on this image.
+So what above Dockerfile does is: running some commands to update ubuntu and intsall nc then informing us 8888 will be exposed at runtime and then it sets netcat on port 8888 as default command for each contianer based on this image.

 Ok, finally let'd build this image with **docker build**, inside yout lab (`vagrant ssh`) run: